Shahablo/medcodepro/GroupProject/Design-Team/design-discussion.md

 ![Design 1 not available](design1.png "Design 1")

-Following pros where discussed:
+Following pros were discussed:
 - Presence of an entrypoint class (MainMenu class in this case)
 - Job class should have calculateYearlySalaryAdjusted() and calculateYearlyBonusAdjusted() method
 - Separate class for CurrentJob so that it is easily distinguished from JobOffer as CurrentJob is related via (0..1 to 1) relationship but JobOffer is related via (0..* to 1) relationship with entrypoint class.

-Following cons where discussed:
+Following cons were discussed:
 - No need for the JobOfferList class, instead MainMenu should be directly associated with the JobOffer class using a 1..* relationship
 - ComparisonSettings should probably be a singleton (not * to *)
 - Missing parameters details on the methods